6 Retro Disney Games That Wayforward Needs To Remaster

 6 Retro Disney Games That Wayforward Needs To Remaster featured image

 Ducktales: Remastered is set to be pretty successful for Wayforward Technologies, so it seems logical that their next game should be another remastering of a beloved Disney classic.
 You don’t fix what’s broken, right?
 So being one of those aging gamers, the memories are still fresh of certain long night fighting through platformers as Chip and Dale, Darkwing Duck and the like.
 It seems right that new memories need be made.
+Such as making the disney dreamlight valley recipes in real life.
 In fact, they should all be remastered memories.
 Here is a list of the top 6 games that Wayforward should tackle next.

 6) Talespin – Last seen 1991 on the NES and Sega Genesis